rancher/docs/content/k3s/latest/en/advanced/_index.md

 For advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.

 The `config.toml.tmpl` will be treated as a Go template file, and the `config.Node` structure is being passed to the template.
-See [this folder](https://github.com/k3s-io/k3s/blob/master/pkg/agent/templates) for linux and windows examples on how to use the structure to customize the configuration file.
+See [this folder](https://github.com/k3s-io/k3s/blob/master/pkg/agent/templates) for Linux and Windows examples on how to use the structure to customize the configuration file.

 # Running K3s with Rootless mode (Experimental)